vinisalazar/BioProv/paper/paper.md

 # Acknowledgements

 We thank CNPq for funding scholarships for all authors.
-We thank [João Vitor Ferreira Cavalcante](https://github.com/jvfe) for constructive feedback and for contributing features to the library.

 # References